Natouche68/termtasks/README.md

-# termtasks
+# TermTasks _(Terminal Tasks)_
-Terminal Tasks.

 A powerful CLI tool to create to-do lists and manage projects, right from your terminal.